May 12, 2018

 "Judo Boy" (France, Italy) or "El Rey del Judo" (Spain, Chile).
 Consequently there is no English dub for this anime.
 So I will mostly talk about the French dub.
 Now for the loyal readers who didn’t run away screaming ^^, let’s get to the meat of this review:

 This is the tale of a young man on a quest to avenge his father.
-Sanshiro arrives too late on the crime scene only to find a glass-eye lying on the ground near the body of his father.
+Sanshiro arrives too late at the crime scene only to find a glass-eye lying on the ground near the body of his father.
 This is his only clue: Sanshiro knows the killer is a one-eyed man.

 Needless to say you can expect Sanshiro to face a sizeable amount of baddies with eye-patches in those 26 episodes ; ).
 Remarkably for such an oldie, the anime is quite brutal.
 People die left and right in Kurenai Sanshiro, especially the weak.
 In other words Sanshiro has the Death’s Touch, often when he shows up in town you can sure bet someone will kick the bucket (friend or foe ^^).